-Members: The individuals who have built up (and may still be building up) entitlement in the Fund.
-They are divided into actives (current employee members), deferreds (ex-employees who have not yet retired) and pensioners (ex-employees who have now retired, and dependants of deceased ex-employees).
+Members: the individuals who have built up (and may still be building up) entitlement in the Fund.
+They are divided into actives (current employee members), deferreds (ex-employees who have not yet retired) and pensioners (ex-employees who have now retired, and dependants of deceased exemployees).

 Minimum risk Basis: an approach where the discount rate used to assess the liabilities is determined based on the market yields of Government bond investments based on the appropriate duration of the liabilities being assessed.
 This is usually adopted when an employer is exiting the Fund.
+At the valuation date this was equivalent to a discount rate of CPI less 1.4% p.a.